Motunnn/bikeshare/README.md

-The reseources and references used for this project include:
+The resources and references used for this project include:

 1. https://www.w3resource.com/python/python-print-statement.php - How to return a variable and string
 2. https://pandas.pydata.org/docs/reference/api/pandas.Series.dt.month_name.html - How to use dt.